munene-m/TradeHive/README.md

 `npm run dev`

-### To run the server locally, navigate to the server directory using the following command:
+### To run the server locally, open another terminal and navigate to the server directory using the following command:

 `cd server`